What is Kakadu Blue?

 Steam or Water Distillation

-The blue coloured guaiazulene is formed when the essential oil of the heart and sapwood touches the bark and a catalytic reaction occurs.
+The blue coloured Chamazulene and Guaiazulene is formed when the essential oil of the heart and sapwood touches the bark and a catalytic reaction occurs.
 The oil can be bluish green to dark blue depending on the percentage of bark to heart wood ratio.
-Guaiazulene is claimed as an anti-inflammatory, anti-bacterial, anti- pyretic and anti-allergenic similar to chamazulene.
+Chamazulene and Guaiazulene are claimed as an anti-inflammatory, anti-bacterial, anti- pyretic and anti-allergenic.
 Australian blue cypress oil also contains eudesmol’s known for their anti-viral properties hence its reputation amongst aroma therapists for the topical treatment of Warts and Cold Sores.

 The oil is only registered for cosmetic use.